-Ron Shapiro is the author of four award-winning and bestselling business books.
+SNI’s founder, Ron Shapiro, is the author of the firm’s first four award-winning and best-selling business books.
 He is honored to be called a New York Times and Wall Street Journal best-selling author.
-In each book, you’ll not only find the methods for success with regard to each topic, but you’ll also learn of his mistakes and missteps along the way that led to the development of proven systematic processes that SNI’s team teach and use today.
+Andres Lares and Jeff Cochran continued his legacy with their first highly regarded book, Persuade, which garnered attention and praise from business leaders all over the world.
+In each of the five books, you’ll not only find extensive research and practical tools and tactics with regard to each topic, but you’ll also learn from their successes and failures along the way that led to the development of proven systematic processes that SNI has taught to over 250,000 professionals across the globe.

 How to Negotiate So Everyone Wins – Especially You!